dayanch96/YTMusicUltimate/README.md

 (arm.deb version for Rootful and arm64.deb version for Rootless devices)

+## How to build the sideloading package by yourself using Github actions

+1. Fork this repository using the fork button on the top right.
+2. On your forked repository, go to Repository Settings > Actions, enable Read and Write permissions.
+3. Go to the Actions tab on your forked repo, click on "Build tweak for sideloading" located on the left side.
+4. Click Run workflow button located on the right side.
+Click Run workflow again.
+6. You can download the tweak from the artifacts section after the build finishes.

 ## How to build the package by yourself on your device
 1. Install __[Theos](https://theos.dev/docs/installation)__
 2. Clone this repo __[using git](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)__